 My name is Stephen Weir; I've been a photographer for most of my adult life and working professionally for 15 years, although I've been taking photographs since the film days.
 I definitely subscribe to the idea that photography is an art form and a creative and compelling means of communication.
 It's also my passion to create a visual record which is substantial and lasting.
-I am definitely not one of the mass production photographers you will encounter in the shopping mall.
-And yes, I'm in my 60's.
-Please don't hold that against me!
-It happens.

 My tertiary qualifications are a BA with major in Information Technology and Communications.
 I've worked extensively in computer programming and web development for both the Corporate and Government sectors.
 I'm a contributor to Getty Images.
 As you can see, I've got lot's of amazing cameras and I'm a member of Nikon Professional Services.

 This is what some of my clients say about me:

 Everyone has a digital imaging device/s and about 99% of the population classify themselves as photographers.
 However there is a big difference between a snapshot and a photograph.
 Digital images are produced in the billions every day so it's clearly a challenge to create something that stands out and people will cherish.
 Something people will want to print and keep as a special memory of an emotion, a relationship or a significant event in their lives.